Multi-factor authentication

-A third-party authenticator (TPA) app enables two-factor authentication, usually by showing a randomly generated and frequently changing code to use for authentication.

-Factors
+Usage of MFA has increased in recent years.
+Security issues which can cause the bypass of MFA are fatigue attacks, phishing and SIM swapping.

+Accounts with MFA enabled are significantly less likely to be compromised.

+Authentication factors

-Authentication takes place when someone tries to log into a computer resource (such as a network, device, or application).
+Authentication takes place when someone tries to log into a computer resource (such as a computer network, device, or application).
 The resource requires the user to supply the identity by which the user is known to the resource, along with evidence of the authenticity of the user's claim to that identity.
-Simple authentication requires only one such piece of evidence (factor), typically a password.
-For additional security, the resource may require more than one factor—multi-factor authentication, or two-factor authentication in cases where exactly two pieces of evidence are to be supplied.
+Simple authentication requires only one such piece of evidence (factor), typically a password, or occasionally multiple pieces of evidence all of the same type, as with a credit card number and a card verification code (CVC).
+For additional security, the resource may require more than one factor—multi-factor authentication, or two-factor authentication in cases where exactly two types of evidence are to be supplied.

-The use of multiple authentication factors to prove one's identity is based on the premise that an unauthorized actor is unlikely to be able to supply the factors required for access.
+The use of multiple authentication factors to prove one's identity is based on the premise that an unauthorized actor is unlikely to be able to supply all of the factors required for access.
 If, in an authentication attempt, at least one of the components is missing or supplied incorrectly, the user's identity is not established with sufficient certainty and access to the asset (e.g., a building, or data) being protected by multi-factor authentication then remains blocked.
 The authentication factors of a multi-factor authentication scheme may include: